Strategic Planning 101

 Porter’s Five Forces

-Businesses who are seeking to increase their competitive advantage often use this framework.
+Businesses who are seeking to increase their competitive advantage often use the Porter's Five Forces framework.
 By looking at five competitive forces that are present in the marketplace, companies can understand what factors influence their profitability.
 The five competitive forces are:

 - Competition in the industry